joshuadavidthomas/opencode-plugins-manual/docs/11-packaging-and-distribution.md

 })
 ```

-This enables plugin composition but requires care—don't assume the output object is pristine.
+This enables plugin composition but requires care—other plugins may have already modified the output.

 ### No Timeouts

-OpenCode does **not** set timeouts on:
+OpenCode runs these without timeouts:

 - Plugin installation (`bun add`)
 - Module import (`import()`)